-Greatstone, though less well known than our main beach Camber, is great for kitesurfing and is the only beach on the South Coast which works on a North Easterly wind.
-Combined with Camber (just a 10-minute drive away) the beaches work in nearly every wind direction on the compass, so cancelling a session due to offshore wind is a rare occurrence.
+Greatstone beach is great for kitesurfing and is the only beach on the South Coast which works on a North Easterly wind.
+It is situated only 10 minutes away from our main beach, Camber Sands.
+Combined, the beaches work in nearly every wind direction on the compass, so cancelling a session due to offshore wind is a rare occurrence.
 Just a 1.5-hour drive South of London or 1 hour from London on the train, it’s a great location for any kiter located in the South East.

 With a huge flat beach and waist deep water for hundreds of metres, it’s fantastic for beginners and means that it’s highly unlikely a trip down will be wasted – with both Camber and Greatstone to teach on we can run lessons and hire out equipment in almost every wind direction.